SilasZhao/Silas-s_project/CS_257/webapp/readme.txt

 DATA: all covid and vaccinations information in the US

-All of our data comes from CDC website and they are all public.
-Our raw data can be retrieved by click the link in our about the data page.
+All of the data comes from CDC website and they are all public.
+The raw data can be retrieved by click the link in the about the data page.
 or:
 covid data: https://covid.cdc.gov/covid-data-tracker/#cases_casesper100klast7days
 vaccination: https://covid.cdc.gov/covid-data-tracker/#vaccination-trends